 A simple version of the classic French dessert buche de Noel, this enchanting cake covered with crunchy almonds and creamy frosting calls to mind a snow-covered log in a wintry forest.
-Trim the ends of this showstopping dessert to reveal swirls of chocolate-nut filling.

 Preheat oven to 350 degrees.
 Coat a 10-by-15-inch jelly-roll pan with nonstick cooking spray; line bottom with parchment paper.
 Coat paper with cooking spray; set aside.